 - Project Management – Effective management of all projects on the same platform with features like drag-and-drop task lists and more.

 - Appointment Scheduling – You can share your calendar online & automate scheduling, invites, and follow-ups.

-- Email Marketing – Create and send professional emails, newsletters, personalize them, and track & analyze results.
+- Email Marketing – Create and send professional emails and newsletters, personalize them, and track & analyze results.

 - It offers a free plan for up to 10 users.

 - Cloud-based (inexpensive and easy to set up).

 - Offers multi-chat windows, easy data entry, and workflow automation.

 - Extensive customer support via phone, email, live chats, and tickets.

 - Comprehensive email tracking to help you gain essential insights into your email marketing campaign.